+220 are at least half or more of the standard deviation of the non-filtered timeseries.
+Therefore, this suggests that low frequency variability plays an important role the CESM2 and EC-Earth3-LR models, even if it does not dominate the variability.
 Only one of the eight models, EC-Earth3-LR, shows changes in AMOC that are categorised as both (i) extant and (ii) related to the strength of the forcing (Tab.
 2).
 However, it is unclear if even these changes pass the 3rd criteria of detectability above internal variability - the amplitude of the midHolocene changes are less than one standard deviation of the interannual timeseries and there is also a confirmed presence of low frequency variability in the EC-Earth3-LR simulation (Zhang et al., 2021).

 Clearly, the results of the individual tests performed here will depend somewhat on the criteria chosen.
-For example, if it is the maximum AMOC is taken anywhere North of 25across all latitudes (rather than at 30°N), then both CESM2 experiments would show extant AMOC changes , but only with the lig127k signal being only 1.3× that of the midHolocene signal (Otto-Bliesner et al., 2020).
-(Otto-Bliesner et al., 2020), but then signal ratio is only 1.3 rather than the 2.7 in Tab.
-2. How-5 ever, two conclusions will remain robust to the many possible permutations.
+For example, if it is the maximum AMOC across all latitudes (rather than at 30°N), then both CESM2 experiments would show extant AMOC changes (Otto-Bliesner et al., 2020), but then signal ratio is only 1.3 rather than the 2.7 in Tab.
+2. However, two conclusions will remain robust to the many possible permutations.
 Overall the ensemble does not show a consistent AMOC signal from the imposed forcing changes.
-In fact, not a single one of the eight PMIP4 models that have performed both the midHolocene and lig127k experiments shows changes in AMOC strength that are unambiguously a response to the orbital forcing.
+In fact, not a single one of the eight PMIP4 models that have performed both the midHolocene and lig127k experiments show changes in AMOC strength that are unambiguously a response to the orbital forcing.